jrsharp/jrsharp.github.io/_posts/2005-02-03-wacom-artz-ii-working-with-68k-mac-os-755.markdown

   content: I think I have a copy.
 Give me a write at e-mail address.. noting to take
     out the underscores and put in the period.
 ---
-<p>I just got my old Wacom ArtZ II tablet working with my PowerBook 165c.
+I just got my old Wacom ArtZ II tablet working with my PowerBook 165c.
 The tablet uses a Serial (DB9) interface, and I've successfully used it on several Macs running OS 9 using a Keyspan USB-to-serial PDA adapter.
 But I just recently got to wondering if I could get it running via the serial port on my older 68k Macs.
 The first trick was finding the drivers.
 I had to dig around in Wacom's FTP site for a while, but I found the Mac OS 7-compatible drivers.
 The second trick was adapting the DB9 to the DIN-8 connector of the Mac.
 Fortunately, I hoard serial adapters like that and quickly came up with the winning combination.
 Once I installed the drivers, I rebooted and the driver found my tablet just fine!
 Anyway, I just thought that I would share with the world that it was possible to use the Serial (non-ADB) Wacom tablets with an old Mac.
 Now, I just need a copy of Photoshop 3.
-Anyone care to donate? ;)</p>
+Anyone care to donate? ;)

-<p>Oh, and the truly fascinating part of this story is that the writable area of the tablet is larger than the screen on my PB 165c!</p>
+Oh, and the truly interesting part of this story is that the writable area of the tablet is larger than the screen on my PB 165c!